ProdPreva1l/CS25-11.1/JOURNAL.md

 * Completed draft version of the in-game tutorial and help text.
 * Noticed question balance was off—easy questions gave too strong upgrades.
 * Addressed this by adjusting the weight curve and making high-weight upgrades rarer.
-* Planned to add polish to the UI/UX (text formatting, spacing, readability).
 * Intended to create final version of the documentation and walkthrough.
-* Considered adding a basic save/load mechanic for fun (non-essential).
+* Added a basic save/load mechanic.

 The modular design really paid off.
 Adding new content now takes minutes.
 I'm glad I emphasised extensibility from the start.